WDI-SEA/react-development-course-materials/05-React Router/02-browser-history-mechanics-lecture.md

 Take three minutes to find an example of a single-page application.

 <aside class="notes">

-**Teaching tips**:
+**Teaching Tips**:

 * Give students three minutes to find an example of an SPA.
-Give them hints if they need it, but this activity should demonstrate that they're more common than they seem.
+Give them hints if they need it, but this activity should demonstrate that SPAs more common than they seem.
 * Elicit responses before moving on.
 Correct examples that aren't SPAs.

 </aside>